hroetsc/Seq2VecPep/README.md

 unsupervised pattern mining for the embedding of biological sequences

 ## execution ##
-`snakemake --use-conda -j -R some_rule`
+`snakemake --use-conda -j -R some_rule --default-res mem_mb=25000`

 ## file explanation ##
-**src/snakefiles** contains all scripts that are in the Snakemake pipeline. `Report.html` explains their interdependencies as well as the order of execution in the pipeline.
+**src/snakefiles** contains all scripts that are in the Snakemake pipeline. `report.html` explains their interdependencies as well as the order of execution in the pipeline.
 All rules are concatenated in the `Snakefile`.
 Software versions, configurations and input/output files can be accessed via `environment_lab.yaml`, `config.yml` and `features.yml`, respectively.